 Stumble across a big sale on a washer and dryer that would look great in the home you hope to be closing on soon?
 Resist the temptation to buy it!
 A large purchase that you finance can wreak havoc on the entire mortgage process and could even cause you to be denied.

 It's a different story if you plan to make an all-cash purchase.
 That is less likely to disrupt the closing process.
 Of course, it all depends on what your definition of "large" is.
 Is $500 a big buy for you? $5,000?
 How much is too much?
 It's all up to your lender and your overall financial health.

-The key takeaway here is that if a purchase, financed or paid for in cash, will make a noticeable difference in your financial health, it's not a great move to make right before closing on a home.
+The takeaway here is that if a purchase (whether financed or paid in cash) will make a noticeable difference in your financial health, it's not a great move to make right before closing on a home.

 Your best bet is to fight the temptation to purchase items for your home until after you've moved in, and have a better feel for what your monthly expenses will be.
 The first few months may be financially tight, especially since you had closing costs.

 If you can help it, don't change your employment status right before closing on a home.
 Carefully evaluate any new offers that you get to ensure that it is a smart move financially.

 Why?
 Any change in your employment could spark the need to start the approval process all over again, even if you are being paid more.
 A new job brings up questions for the lender.
 Is there job security?
 Will the job being able to produce a reliable stream of income over time?
 How long is the probationary period?
 If you suddenly lose this new job, do you have the means to make your mortgage installments every month?